 No one is going to take your website seriously if it isn’t easy to look at—and even the simplest of sites can look spiffy with a few tweaks here and there.
 If hiring a professional web developer isn’t in your budget, applications like WordPress can be a lifesaver.

 With the right color scheme and photo selection, your site will have that professional, clean, polished look that all businesses desire.
-You can actually see a perfect example of this on this best kitchen faucet guide, which is loaded with content, but they do a great job of breaking it apart with big red and blue bold areas to highlight the Pros and Cons of each item they review.
+You can actually see a perfect example of this on this Your Mind Your Body, which is loaded with content, but they do a great job of breaking it apart with bullet points and bold areas to highlight the Pros and Cons of each item they review.

 This is something you will see across many of the top content blogs and review sites online.
 The more content that is placed on a site, the more likely it will rank higher in Google.
 However, you will want to break apart your content with visuals and colors sections to make it more appealing and easier to skim through.